Shippable/docs/sources/deploy/amazon-ecs.md

 ```

 It's as simple as that.
 When this job runs, it will take your image as input, and produce a manifest object as output.
 This manifest will contain detailed information about what you're deploying, and any particular settings that you want to take effect once deployed.
-The various advanced configuration options that are available are described in [this section](../reference/resource-dockeroptions).

 ####deploy